JS-AK/db-manager/docs/mysql-core.md

-# PostgreSQL core
+# MySQL core

 ## Overview

-The PostgreSQL Core module provides essential functionalities for interacting with a PostgreSQL database.
+The MySQL Core module provides essential functionalities for interacting with a MySQL database.
 It includes a Domain class that encapsulates operations related to entities in the database, offering functionalities for creating, retrieving, updating, and deleting records.

 ## Prerequisites

-Before using the PostgreSQL Core module, ensure the following steps are completed:
+Before using the MySQL Core module, ensure the following steps are completed:

-1. **Prepare Database**: Set up the PostgreSQL database environment and ensure it is accessible.
+1. **Prepare Database**: Set up the MySQL database environment and ensure it is accessible.

-2. **Apply Migrations**: [(PostgreSQL Migration System)](postgresql-migration-system) Execute necessary database migrations to prepare the database schema for the application.
+2. **Apply Migrations**: [(MySQL Migration System)](mysql-migration-system) Execute necessary database migrations to prepare the database schema for the application.
 This includes creating tables, defining indexes, and setting up any initial data.

 ## Usage Example